Large AI Model-Based Semantic Communications: LAMs-Based KBs in SC systems

 \subsubsection{SAM-Based KBs}

 For the image-based SC system, the KB should be capable of segmenting various objectives in an image and recognizing their respective categories and interrelationships.
 One promising AI model that can be applied here is the Segment Anything Model (SAM) which is introduced by Meta AI \cite{kirillov2023segment}.
-SAM is a groundbreaking segmentation system that can generalize zero-shot to unfamiliar images and objectives without any additional training.
-Therefore, SAM can be considered as the perfect KB for images.
-For real systems, the sender can use SAM to segment the input image and select the most important and meaningful segments to the SC encoder.
-On the receiver side, the SC decoder outputs the recovered image data, which then removes any semantic noise or interference by SAM.
-The segments of interest can then be identified and extracted effectively.
+SAM is a groundbreaking segmentation system that can generalize zero-shot results to unfamiliar images and objectives without any additional training.
+Therefore, SAM may be considered as the perfect KB for images in SC.
+For real systems, the sender can use SAM to segment the input image and select the important and meaningful segments for the SC encoder.
+On the receiver side, the SC decoder generates the restored image data, subsequently mitigating semantic noise or interference using SAM.
+This enables efficient identification and extraction of the pertinent segments.